JohnBorges52/scheduler/README.md

 1. Install dependencies with `npm install`.
 2. Run the command npm start to start the server;

-_**OBS** This project use one API router to get the data.
+_**OBS** This project use an API to fetch the data.
 In order to set up the project, you need to clone [this repo](https://github.com/JohnBorges52/scheduler-api) and use npm start to install as well.
 More instructions are in the readme file._

 [The final project looks like this here.](https://john-scheduler.netlify.app/)